yhs666/mc-docs.zh-cn/articles/service-fabric/service-fabric-create-cluster-using-cert-cn.md

 $SubscriptionId  =  "<subscription ID>"

 # Sign in to your Azure account and select your subscription
-Login-AzAccount -Environment AzureChinaCloud -SubscriptionId $SubscriptionId
+Connect-AzAccount -Environment AzureChinaCloud -SubscriptionId $SubscriptionId

 $region = "chinaeast"
 $KeyVaultResourceGroupName  = "mykeyvaultgroup"